MicrosoftDocs/appcenter-docs/docs/transition/wpf-winforms-sdk-migration.md

     HockeyClient.Current.Configure("Your_App_ID");
     ```

-2. Start the App Center SDK
+2. Start the App Center SDK.

     Add the appropriate namespaces before you use our APIs.